cs24m532/Deep-Learning/Readme.md

 # VGG6 CIFAR-10 experiments
-# You can open the command prompt and run from there using python
+# Copy all the files in your machines.Open command prompt and run from there using python

 ## Seed value : 42
 ## Setup and install required prerequisites